guns/vim-clojure-static/README.markdown

 cannot easily be extracted from the VimClojure support libraries.
 The side effects of this coupling are:

-* Hacking on the runtime files is more difficult
+* Hacking on the runtime files is more difficult.

-* Installation from source is more complicated (e.g. installing clojure runtime files from the source repository necessitates building a zip file via `gradle`)
+* Installing the latest revisions from source is more complicated than tracking a single repository.

 * Installing the whole VimClojure distribution for the runtime files is overkill.
 A smaller, self-contained set of files would be eligible for